wp-plugins/nelio-ab-testing/readme.txt

 * **New Feature** Support for Custom Post Types.
 Use it with WooCommerce (Experimental) and many other plugins that define their own types: videos, articles, products, and so on!
-* **New Feature** Experiment Duplication is available to all plans.
-Don't waste any more time creating experiments from scratch!
 * **Improvement** Improved support for iframes.
 Nelio A/B Testing will no longer load alternative content (or track conversions) for nested, duplicated iframes.